ataseren/DevSecOps-Vault/content/tools/kubernetes.md

 ---

-## ⚙️ Best Practices for Kubernetes Security
+## ️Best Practices for Kubernetes Security

 1. **Scan manifests before applying** using tools like `kube-score`, `kubesec`, `kube-linter`.
 2. **Audit RBAC roles** frequently with tools like `KubiScan` or `Krane`.